werf/werf/docs/pages/configuration/introduction.md

 ## What is werf config?

-Application should be configured to use Werf.
+Application should be configured to use werf.
 This configuration includes:

 1. Definition of project meta information such as project name, which will affect build, deploy and other commands.
 2. Definition of the images to be built.

-Werf uses YAML configuration file `werf.yaml` placed in the root folder of your application.
+werf uses YAML configuration file `werf.yaml` placed in the root folder of your application.
 The config is a collection of config sections -- parts of YAML file separated by [three hyphens](http://yaml.org/spec/1.2/spec.html#id2800132):

 ```yaml
 CONFIG_SECTION